• Skip to primary navigation

 The Best Paint for Redoing Furniture

-Whether you are a beginner or have your own furniture painting business, this post will hopefully shed some light on the differences in these types of paints.
-I picked the brands that were leaders in their respective groups: Miss Mustard Seed Milk Paint, Annie Sloan Chalk Paint and Sherwin Williams ProClassic as a Latex Paint.
-All of these are GOOD paints but some perform better than others as you can see in the video.
+I picked the brands that were leaders in their respective groups: Miss Mustard Seed Milk Paint, Annie Sloan Chalk Paint and Benjamin Moore Advance as a Latex Paint.
+All of these are GOOD paints but information and video will help you make the best choice for your next furniture project.

 Miss Mustard Seed Milk Paint

-Milk Paint has been around for years going all the way back to colonial times as it’s ingredients were easily sourced and all-natural.
-Milk paint is comprised of limestone, clay, pigment, and the milk protein casein which is where milk paint gets it’s name.
+The natural ingredients in milk paint are limestone, clay, pigment, and the milk protein casein which is where milk paint gets its name.
 The milk protein also accounts for the earthy smell which disappears when the paint dries.
+Milk paint also includes natural pigments to give it color.

 Adhesion and Prep Work for Miss Mustard Seed’s Milk Paint